Ivelok/odyssey/docs/features/prometheus-metrics.md

   -h, --[no-]help                Show context-sensitive help (also try --help-long and --help-man).
       --odyssey.connectionString="host=localhost port=6432 user=console dbname=console sslmode=disable"
                                  Connection string for accessing Odyssey.
+      --odyssey.scrape-timeout=5s
+                                 Maximum duration for a single `/metrics` scrape (inherits the HTTP request context; use 0s to disable).
       --[no-]web.systemd-socket  Use systemd socket activation listeners instead of port listeners (Linux only).
       --web.listen-address=:9876 ...
                                  Addresses on which to expose metrics and web interface.
 Repeatable for multiple addresses.
 Examples: `:9100` or `[::1]:9100` for http,